Stage 0 – Pre-breast cancer

 - The National Breast Cancer Foundation is funding a team led by biomedical engineer Dr Brendan Kennedy from the University of Western Australia to develop the world’s first 3D printed finger-mounted optical imaging probe – a ‘smart surgical glove’ that aims to ensure the entire tumour is removed during initial surgery, avoiding further operations.
 Read more here.

 - An Australian research program is the world’s only analytical study that will identify the true impact of 3D-mammography screening and whether it will improve outcomes for women.
-The evidence from this research project led by Professor Nehmat Houssami from University of Sydney will prompt decisions on whether 3D mammography should be adopted as a primary screening strategy in Australia and globally.
+The evidence from this research project led by Professor Nehmat Houssami from the University of Sydney will prompt decisions on whether 3D mammography should be adopted as a primary screening strategy in Australia and globally.
 Read more here.